 - The adjacent woodland area covering 8 more hectares.

-All of Park Güell is open and freely accessible to Barcelona residents, though entry to its monumental area, declared Heritage of Humanity, has been regulated since 2013 to prevent tourist overcrowding.
+Access to Park Güell has been regulated since 2013 to prevent tourist overcrowding.

 The management of its access points meets the goal of controlling access to the monumental area to prevent overcrowding, and thereby ensures its safety, as well as its proper use and conservation.

 This regulation restricts the visitor capacity of the monumental area to a maximum number of 1,400 visitors/hour, and tickets are required to access.
 The area is accessible to local residents through neighbourhood cards, to other city residents who have registered on the Gaudir Més programme and through library cards (both of which are free) and to all other visitors by tickets purchased online.
 Tickets can no longer be purchased face to face, for safety reasons, to avoid outside queues.

 Local residents registered as living in the neighbourhoods of La Salut, Vallcarca i els Penitents, El Coll, Can Baró, Baix Guinardó and El Carmel also have the right to apply for a free-access card.
 They can apply for the card by calling 010, via the municipal website or in person, at the Citizen Help and Information Offices in Gràcia and Horta-Guinardó.

 Children from schools located inside the park and in its immediate surroundings —Baldiri Reixac, Reina Elisenda, Cor de Maria, Jesuïtes de Gràcia, Petit Virolai, Turó del Cargol and Escola Montseny— are entitled to free access.